 Care teams can be made up of a single individual, a single group of individuals or multiple groups of individuals providing various types of services.

-Care teams made up of a group or groups of individuals are often found in situations that utilizes multi-disciplinary teams.
+Care teams made up of a group or groups of individuals are often found in situations that utilize multi-disciplinary teams.
 The services provided by these teams can be clinical and non-clinical.

 An example of a care team made up of a single individual is a patient who provides self-care and may consider his caregiver team a team of one, himself.
 He provides his clinical care by self-administering his medications, checking his own blood glucose levels etc. He provides his non-clinical care by taking care of his own administrative or financial needs such as scheduling his own appointments and paying for his own care services.
 Another example is a physical therapist who may have his own physical therapy business in which he functions independently providing physical therapy services to patients in an out-patient setting.
 He provides non-clinical services such as billing, appointment scheduling, etc.